EXCCoin/exccd/docs/code_contribution_guidelines.md

 ### 5. Code Approval Process

 This section describes the code approval process that is used for code contributions.
-This is how to get your changes into dcrd.
+This is how to get your changes into exccd.

 <a name="CodeReview" />